Redis Monitoring: Tools and Solutions

 Image source: Choosing between Redis and Memcached

-Redis Monitoring tools and useful links
+Redis Monitoring tools

 Redmon Redis monitoring

-Datadoghq Redis monitoring
+- Datadoghq Redis monitoring

-Appdynamics Redis Extension
+- Appdynamics Redis Extension

 Redis Desktop GUI

-Twitter uses Redis and Memcache clusters at an enormous scale: caching users, timelines, tweets, and more.
+- Twitter uses Redis and Memcache clusters at an enormous scale: caching users, timelines, tweets, and more.

-Redis as a persistent key/value store for routing information and a variety of other data.
+Redis as a persistent key/value store(Update) for routing information and a variety of other data.

-For more check out Techstacks.
+- For more, check out Techstacks.

-Originally published: Oct 29th, 2017 | Last updated: August 09th, 2021
+Originally published: Oct 29th, 2017 | Last updated: March 17th, 2023